 Greater New Haven Jobs Access and Transit Study

-Using the same data sets as those used in the RPA’s map, DataHaven is currently involved in a small study (reported here) that has us mapping transit and job patterns for the entire Greater New Haven region.
-Building upon the RPA’s aggregate map, we are drilling down to also analyze the data by job shift (time of commute), neighborhood type, worker race/ethnicity, worker age, job earnings level, and other characteristics.
-This deeper local analysis reveals interesting patterns around disparities in access to “living wage” jobs by race, ethnicity, age and/or geography, also known as “spatial mismatch” (described in our 2013 Community Index).
-For example, when we use evening transit route data, or when we look only at the data on non-white workers, the maps that we see look very different from the aggregate view.
+Using the same data sets as those used in the RPA’s map, DataHaven is involved in a small study (previously reported here) that involves mapping transit and job patterns for the entire Greater New Haven region.
+Building upon the RPA’s aggregate map, we are able to also drill down into data by job shift (time of commute), neighborhood type, worker race/ethnicity, worker age, job earnings level, and other characteristics.
+This deeper local analysis can reveal interesting patterns around disparities in access to “living wage” jobs (already described in our 2013 Community Index).

-Here’s one data point that has stood out to us so far: There are 4,000 African-American and Hispanic workers earning less than $40,000/year who live in New Haven’s “Outer Ring suburbs,” a collection of 10 towns that surround our core municipalities of New Haven, East Haven, Hamden, and West Haven – that represents 4% of the total number of workers who live in those towns.
+Here’s one data point that stood out to us in our earlier work on this issue: There are 4,000 African-American and Hispanic workers earning less than $40,000/year who live in New Haven’s “Outer Ring suburbs,” a collection of 10 towns that surround our core municipalities of New Haven, East Haven, Hamden, and West Haven – that represents 4% of the total number of workers who live in those towns.
 At the same time, there are 16,000 African-American and Hispanic workers earning less than $40,000/year who hold jobs in those towns – that’s 15% of the total employment base in those towns.

-Check back on DataHaven later in the year to see results from the initial study, and follow RPA as they enhance their map and other data tools as part of their Fourth Regional Plan.
-As this is a new field, please contact us if you have suggestions on what types of analyses would be of most interest to local legislators or organizations who are working on these issues right now, either at a neighborhood or a regional level.
-We hope to expand our in-depth spatial analysis of jobs access to areas of Connecticut beyond Greater New Haven.
+Results from the initial study should be ready later in the year.
+In the meantime, follow RPA as they enhance their map and other data tools as part of their Fourth Regional Plan.
+As this is a new field, please contact DataHaven if you have suggestions on what issues are most interest to local legislators or organizations who are working on expanding economic opportunity, either at a neighborhood or a regional or statewide level.